 Learning is a process that never ends, and we all have preferred learning media.
 Whether it’s books, school, college, teachers, friends, social media, YouTube, blogs – your learning network, and the way you interact with it, is unique to you.

-However, there are some common shared values that our team have identified.
+However, there are some commonly shared values that our team have identified.
 These recurring motifs and behavioural characteristics are displayed by people who are truly networked for learning:

 - Being open and willing to share what they know with others